weberbas/Santiago-data-analysis/README.md

 ## Available Plots (2020/Dec/04)
 * p3.2 --> Recovery Potentials - A scatter and boxplot per template, colored by source.
 * p1.1.3 --> Recovery Ratios - A Density plot for recovery ratios
+* p1.2.1 --> Revovery Ratios - A Density plot for recovery ratios, grouped by source

 ## Usage:
 ### Preparation - Export CSV Files in _Santiago_: